 We use a range of teaching and learning styles to meet the requirements of the National Curriculum.
-We place an emphasis on active learning by including the children in discussions, investigations and problem-solving activities.
+We place an emphasis on active learning by including the children in discussions, investigations and problemsolving activities.
 We encourage the children to take part in a range of practical activities that promote active citizenship, e.g. charity fund-raising, the planning of school special events such as an assembly or open evening, or involvement in an activity to help other individuals or groups less fortunate than themselves.
-Opportunities to promote cultural capital help the children feel that they can make a difference in this world.

-We organise classes in such a way that children are able to participate in discussion to resolve conflicts or set agreed classroom rules of behaviour and restorative justice.
+We organise classes in such a way that children are able to participate in discussion to resolve conflicts or set agreed classroom rules of behaviour.
 Circle time is used to explore issues as they occur and within the PSHE curriculum.
 We offer children the opportunity to hear visiting speakers, such as health workers, police, fire workers and representatives from the local church, whom we invite into the school to talk about their role in creating a positive and supportive local community.

-See Teaching, Learning and Curriculum Policy - PSHE Curriculum (1 Decision)
+See Teaching, Learning and Curriculum Policy - PSHE Curriculum